jygrinberg/gradescrope/README.md

-This script helps make using Gradescope efficient.
+This script helps make grade on Gradescope efficient.
 In particular, it helps graders who like grading one question at a time for all their students, rather than grading the entire problem set for one student at a time.

 This script opens a new tab in your browser with each student's submission for a specific question.
 For example, when